HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 ## Changing the mutation rates

-Let's try making the mutations more often and drastic, and see if anything improves.
+Let's try making the mutations more often and drastic, and see if anything improves:

 ```
 "crossoverRate": 0.8,